Overview of Patronage Capital

 Listed below are a series of documents that are provided in support of Sawnee EMC’s patronage capital retirement program.
 These forms and documents can be downloaded by selecting the hyperlinks below.

-SEMC Bylaws – The current Bylaws of the Corporation can be found here.
+SEMC Bylaws (PDF) – The current Bylaws of the Corporation can be found here.

 SEMC Patronage Capital Policies – SEMC has three (3) Corporate policies that relate to the administration of patronage capital and they are listed below.